Tourism in Egypt: Cruising history

-Many cruises are aboard a larger vessel that functions as a floating hotel.
+Modern cruises use larger vessels that function as floating hotels.
 Other Nile trips can be on a felucca, a traditional sailboat, on which overnight journeys may require passengers to sleep in the open air on deck and the sailors to double as cooks.

-Between October and mid April the daytime temperatures are cooler and the Nile's locks are open.
+Between October and mid April the daytime temperatures are cooler and the Nile’s locks are open.
 From around the middle of April locks on the river are closed in order to manage water levels, requiring passengers to disembark on one side of the lock and transfer to another boat on the other side.

 Transportation

-Passports and visas are required of foreign visitors except natives of several Middle Eastern countries.
-Travelers native to most of Africa must have proof of cholera and yellow fever vaccination.
+Passports and visas are required for foreign visitors except nationals of several Middle Eastern countries.
+Travelers from most African countries must present proof of cholera and yellow fever vaccination.

 Airports

-There are nine international airports in Egypt that serve all of the county's major cities including Cairo International Airport and Taba International Airport.
+There are 15 international airports in Egypt that serve all of the country's major cities including Cairo International Airport, Sphinx International Airport, Sharm El Sheikh International Airport, Borg El Arab International Airport and Hurghada International Airport.

 Cairo International Airport is the main gateway to Egypt and is located about 15 miles northeast of the city in northern Egypt.
 Cairo's three terminals receive flights from all major world cities including those in North America, Europe, Asia and Africa.
 Central Cairo is accessible from the airport by bus, taxi, or limousine.

-Located in central Egypt, Luxor International Airport serves the Nile Valley and acts as a gateway to tourist destinations of the region.
-It has connections from the UK, Germany, Russia, France, Italy, and Turkey.
+Luxor International Airport, Sohag International Airport and Aswan International Airport serve Upper Egypt and act as a gateway to the tourist destinations of the region.
+The airport in Luxor has connections from the UK, Germany, Russia, France, Italy, and Turkey.
 Two terminals serve international and domestic flights, with a number of Egyptian carriers including Air Cairo and Egypt Air operating from the airport.
-The airport is located close to the city centre and taxis, limos and regular buses are available for transfers into the city.

 Railways

 Egyptian Railways is the backbone of passenger transportation in Egypt, with 800 million passenger miles annually.

 Air-conditioned passenger trains usually have 1st and 2nd class service, while trains without air condition will have 2nd and 3rd class.
-Most of the network connects the densely populated area of the Nile delta with Cairo and Alexandria as hubs.
+Most of the network connects the densely populated area of the Nile Delta with Cairo and Alexandria as hubs.

 The Alexandria-Cairo-Luxor-Aswan link is served daily in both directions by air-conditioned sleeper trains of Abela Egypt.
 This service is especially attractive to tourists who can spend the night on the train as it covers the stretch between Cairo and Luxor.
 A luxury express train also connects Cairo with Marsa Matruh towards the Egypt–Libya border.